VisionLabs/FaceEngineExamples/example7/README.md

-# Example 7
+# Example 8
 ## What it does
-The example demonstrates how to save a descriptor and descriptor batch to a file.
+The example demonstrates how to load a descriptor from a file and to compare two descriptors.

 ## Prerequisites
 *As said in the introduction page, this repository doesn't provide SDK headers, libraries and tools;